Epping - South

 An assessment of population growth drivers in Epping - South reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by these projections, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Future trends predict exceptional growth for Epping South, placing it in the top 10% of Australian statistical areas.
-By 2041, the area is expected to grow by 4,203 persons, reflecting a total increase of 42.2% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, it utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Exceptional growth is predicted over the period, placing Epping - South in the top 10 percent of Australian statistical areas.
+The area is expected to grow by 4,203 persons to 2041 based on the latest population numbers, reflecting an increase of 42.4% in total over the 17 years.

 Frequently Asked Questions - Population